scheuerell-lab/lab-meeting/2022/04-06/README.md

 # USGS/CRU

-* Mark and the CRU DEI committee are organizing mentoring sessions for unit scientists on Apr 15
+* Mark and the CRU DEI committee have organized a mentoring sessions for unit scientists on Apr 15

 # Items for today